Diabetic ketoacidosis is a serious complication of diabetes.

 If you're diagnosed with diabetic ketoacidosis, you might be treated in the emergency room or admitted to the hospital.
 Treatment usually involves:

 - Electrolyte replacement.
-Electrolytes are minerals in your blood that carry an electric charge, such as sodium, potassium and chloride.
-The absence of insulin can lower the level of several electrolytes in your blood.
-You'll receive electrolytes through a vein to help keep your heart, muscles and nerve cells functioning normally.
+Electrolytes are minerals in the blood, such as sodium, potassium and chloride, that carry an electric charge.
+Too little insulin can lower the level of several electrolytes in the blood.
+IV electrolytes are given to help keep the heart, muscles and nerve cells working as they should.

 Preparing for an appointment

 Diabetic ketoacidosis is life-threatening.
-If you develop mild signs and symptoms, contact your doctor immediately.
+If you develop mild symptoms, contact your health care provider immediately.

 Call 911 or your local emergency number if: